addu143/DotNETApplication-WithCleanArchitecture/README.md

 and later we can change the database e.g. EF/SQL to any other DB provider, and can take advantages of other benefits available.
 I believe still its need some imrovements, suggestions are always open :)

+# Concurrency check
-In addition, Concurrency check has implemented while managing the Stock.
+Concurrency check has implemented while managing the Stock.

 **Application is containerized and deployed on Docker Hub and consume using the Azure Services.**